 - Around the farm.
 Green pastures and oak woodland give way to high moorlands with superb views of the South Wales countryside.

 - Local RSPB Nature Reserve (Cwm Clydach) famous for its pied flycatchers, redstarts and dippers just five miles away.

 - We are in Red Kite Country.
 The local feeding station is a spectacular 20 mile drive through the National Park from our holiday cottages.

 - The National Wetlands Centre of Wales is 20 mins away – numerous hides look out onto the Loughor estuary, an inner lagoon and 500-acre wetland.

 The most relaxing holiday ever”

-The unique location of our cottages means that our guests to enjoy a rare variety of birding opportunities.
+The unique location of our self catering cottages means that our guests to enjoy a rare variety of birding opportunities.
 If you can tear yourself away from the cottage and farm (many have failed), then you could also include these places on your birding itinerary (all within 3o mins of our accommodation):

 - Rarities abound at Kenfig Pool Nature Reserve.
 It’s coastal location makes it a natural magnet for migrants.
 There are two hides with a bewildering variety of species to be spotted.

 - At Oxwich Marsh, extensive freshwater reed beds are home to reed and sedge warblers, grasshopper and cettis warblers, with bearded tit and water rail regularly recorded.